 Here are some full body exercises with no equipment for beginners:

-• Burpee: engage legs, activate core, and jump into squat.
-Transition into kicking legs behind, with a flat back, to go into plank position, into a push up.
+- Burpee: engage legs, activate core, and jump into a squat.
+Transition into kicking legs behind, with a flat back, to go into plank position, and into a push-up.
 Here you will be activating all major muscle groups.

-• Push Ups: activate core, while engaging legs to stable yourself, and shoulders/arms to push yourself away from the floor
+- Push Ups: activate core, while engaging legs to stabilize yourself, and shoulders/arms to push yourself away from the floor.

-These forms of exercises, such a rowing machine or strider machine, you may be familiar with, but you have to ask yourself the question, am I actively engaging all my muscle groups while performing these reps?
-That is how you will see more results when incorporating these kinds of full body exercises.
+These forms of exercise, such as a rowing machine or strider machine, you may be familiar with, but you have to ask yourself the question, Am I actively engaging all my muscle groups while performing these reps?
+That is how you will see more results when incorporating these kinds of full-body exercises.

 A Few Full Body Workout FAQs

-1. How Long Should a Full Body Workout Be?
-A good, and impactful, length of time to aim for when doing a full body workout is anywhere between 45 minutes – 60 minutes.
+- How Long Should a Full-Body Workout Be?
+A good and impactful length of time to aim for when doing a full-body workout is anywhere between 45 and 60 minutes.
 As you grow more muscle and endurance, with the appropriate diet, you may be able to extend your time by another 30 or 60 minutes.

-2. When Will I Start to See Results from A Full Body Workout?
-With discipline, consistency, and a good diet, you can expect to see results from a full body workout in as early as 6 weeks.
-From here you should continue to see results as you get closer to the 8 and 12 week mark.
-But, these results will be more evident when you make the exercises incrementally more challenging as you grow stronger, in addition to a strong diet.
+- When Will I Start to See Results from A Full-Body Workout?
+With discipline, consistency, and a good diet, you can expect to see results from a full-body workout in as early as 6 weeks.
+From here, you should continue to see results as you get closer to the 8 and 12-week mark.
+But these results will be more evident when you make the exercises incrementally more challenging as you grow stronger, in addition to a strong diet.

-3. What Does It Mean to Be Consistent at the Gym and With Full Body Workouts?
+- What Does It Mean to Be Consistent at the Gym and With Full-Body Workouts?
 We all have busy schedules, but we also have the ability to prioritize the things that are important to us.
 And health should always be a top priority.
 Consistency at the gym can look like committing to 2-5 days per week, with 45-60 minute workouts per session.
-Those sessions can be focused solely on full body exercises, or a blend of different exercises.
-Eventually this rhythm will become like healthy habits in your own life and second nature!
+Those sessions can be focused solely on full-body exercises or a blend of different exercises.
+Eventually, this rhythm will become like a healthy habit in your own life and second nature!

 Listen to Your Body